aws-samples/aws-cdk-managed-elkk/README.md

 In Kibana view the new logs

-### Cleanup Environment
+### Cleanup

 To clean up the stacks... destroy the elk-vpc stack, all other stacks will be torn down due to dependancies.
+Cloudwatch logs will need to be separately removed.

 ```bash
 cdk destroy elk-vpc